 tactics of purging voter rolls, creating barriers to voting, and

-discouraging new voter registration are moving right along
+discouraging new voter registration are moving right along and could get

 serious in Bexar County.